-Homeowners who stop making mortgage payments or walk away from the home will likely struggle to secure financing and often wind up in foreclosure, which following a Chapter 13 bankruptcy would typically trigger its own two-year seasoning period.
+Homeowners who stop making mortgage payments or walk away from the home will likely struggle to secure financing and often wind up in foreclosure.
+Following a Chapter 13 bankruptcy would typically trigger its two-year seasoning period.

-But in these situations we can start that clock when your bankruptcy plan is confirmed rather than having to wait for the eventual foreclosure date.
+But in these situations, we can start that clock when your bankruptcy plan is confirmed rather than waiting for the eventual foreclosure date.